fastenhealth/policy/05-roles_policy.md

 4. Facilitates audits to validate compliance efforts throughout the organization.
 5. Documents all activities and assessments completed to maintain compliance and maintains documentation for six years from the date of creation or date it was last in effect, whichever is later.
 6. Provides copies of the policies and procedures to management, customers, and partners, and has them available to review by all other workforce members to which they apply.
-7. Annually, and as necessary, reviews and updates documentation to respond to environmental or operational changes affecting the security and risk posture of ePHI stored, transmitted, or processed within Luma infrastructure.
+7. Annually, and as necessary, reviews and updates documentation to respond to environmental or operational changes affecting the security and risk posture of ePHI stored, transmitted, or processed within Fasten infrastructure.
 8. Develops and provides periodic security updates and reminder communications for all workforce members.
 9. Implements procedures for the authorization and/or supervision of workforce members who work with ePHI or in locations where it may be accessed.
 10. Maintains a program promoting workforce members to report non-compliance with policies and procedures.
     * Promptly, properly, and consistently investigates and addresses reported violations and takes steps to prevent recurrence.
-    * Applies consistent and appropriate sanctions against workforce members who fail to comply with the security policies and procedures of Luma.
+    * Applies consistent and appropriate sanctions against workforce members who fail to comply with the security policies and procedures of Fasten.
-    * Mitigates, to the extent practicable, any harmful effect known to Luma of a use or disclosure of ePHI in violation of Luma's policies and procedures, even if effect is the result of actions of Luma business associates, customers, and/or partners.
+    * Mitigates, to the extent practicable, any harmful effect known to Fasten of a use or disclosure of ePHI in violation of Fasten's policies and procedures, even if effect is the result of actions of Fasten business associates, customers, and/or partners.
 11. Reports security efforts and incidents to administration immediately upon discovery.
-Responsibilities in the case of a known ePHI breach are documented in the [Luma Breach Policy](#12.-breach-policy).
+Responsibilities in the case of a known ePHI breach are documented in the [Fasten Breach Policy](#12.-breach-policy).
 12. The Security Officer facilitates the communication of security updates and reminders to all workforce members to which it pertains.
 Examples of security updates and reminders include, but are not limited to:
     * Latest malicious software or virus alerts;
-    * Luma's requirement to report unauthorized attempts to access ePHI;
+    * Fasten's requirement to report unauthorized attempts to access ePHI;
     * Changes in creating or changing passwords;
     * Additional security-focused training is provided to all workforce members by the Security Officer.
 This training includes, but is not limited to:
     * Data backup plans;